MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-step-9-create-a-new-change-request-template.md

 ---
-title: Step 9 - Create a New Change Request Template
+title: Step 9 - Create a new change request template
+description: Describes the ninth step of the Service Manager Authoring Tool Woodgrove Bank customization scenario to create a new change request template.
-manager: cfreeman
+manager: carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft